abhi32ag/Machine_Learning/README.md

 # Machine_Learning

+Structure of the Repository
+|
+|— Logistic_Classification
+|
+|— Linear Regression

-Contains all machine learning scripts and codes
+ ##Contains all machine learning scripts and codes